dockstore/icgc-get-plugin/README.md

 # icgc-get-plugin
 Dockstore icgc file provisioning plugin.
 Requires Docker installed.
 Last tested with Docker version 17.03.0-ce, build 3a232c8
+No longer maintained since the icgc-get client has been archived and deprecated

 ## Usage